moderntribe/panel-builder/readme.md

 * `tribe-panels.removed-one` is emitted when a panel is removed.
 Returns the panel el and the panel id.
 * `tribe-panels.opened-one` is emitted when a panel is expanded by the user.
 Returns the panel el and the panel id.
 * `tribe-panels.closed-one` is emitted when a panel is closed by the user.
 Returns the panel el and the panel id.
+* `tribe-panels.image-select-changed` is emitted when an image-select radio input set has changed it value.
+Returns panel el and value of radio.
+* `tribe-panels.repeater-row-added` is emitted when a repeater field is added in any panel.
+Returns container and new row.
+* `tribe-panels.repeater-row-removed` is emitted when a repeater field is removed in any panel.
+Returns repeater container.

 Example usage: